rust-lang/book/nostarch/chapter05.md

 code that gets run when they’re called from somewhere else.
-Methods are different from functions, however, because they’re defined within the context of a struct (or an enum or a trait object, which we will cover in Chapters 6 and XX respectively), and their first argument is always `self`, which represents the instance of the struct that the method is being called on.
+Methods are different from functions, however, because they’re defined within the context of a struct (or an enum or a trait object, which we will cover in Chapters 6 and 13, respectively), and their first argument is always `self`, which represents the instance of the struct that the method is being called on.

 ### Defining Methods